-- Promotion and Tenure Decisions
+V. Promotion and Tenure Decisions

 The recommended guidelines for promotion and tenure review procedures parallel those of the third-year review.
 The designated home unit has the primary responsibility for initiating and overseeing the review process, but the review should involve the participation and represent the views of both units.
 In developing their assessment, units must cooperate in securing external evaluations.
 Internally they may use their own customary procedures for promotion reviews, or the two units may construct an ad hoc joint review procedure.
-For example, either of the following procedures may be used.
+Either of the following procedures may be used.

 - Each unit may conduct its own review, the results of which will be shared with the jointly appointing unit.